bmoshe/bootcamp-backend/README.md

 rubocop -a app/models/task.rb
 ```

-Remember to look over any corrections that Rubocop does before you commit them!
-Sometimes, it may choose to
+**NOTE:** Remember to look over any corrections that Rubocop does before you commit them!
+Sometimes,
-indent or align things in some pretty wonky ways.
-If you're ever in doubt, poke someone about what Rubocop
+it may choose to indent or align things in some pretty wonky ways.
+If you're ever in doubt,
-is telling you to do, and we'll steer you in the right direction.
+poke someone about what Rubocop is telling you to do, and we'll steer you in the right direction.

 ## Bonus - User Sign Up